smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 FROM   cte_Values v1 INNER JOIN
        cte_Values v2 ON CONCAT(v1.A, v1.B) = CONCAT(v2.C,v2.D);
 ```
-In query editors, NULL markers and empty strings will appear differently (by default, SSMS shows yellow for NULL markers and a blank for empty strings).
+In query editors, NULL markers and empty strings appear differently (by default, SSMS shows NULL markers in yellow and empty strings as blanks).

 |    A    |    B    |          C      |        D        |
 |---------|---------|-----------------|-----------------|